mohitsarin-tamu/Cycle-Gan-used-in-Bio-Metrics-Application/README.md

 were trying to make a new type of model which can distinguish better pairs of images of bio-metrics data of two different persons.

+Divide datasets as Train A and Train B , Test A and Test B accordingly.

 Prerequisites:
 tensorflow r1.1